Become a Social Worker in Montana

 Licensed Clinical Social Worker (LCSW) in Montana

-• Education Requirement: Master of Social Work degree
+• Education Requirement: Master of Social Work degree from a CSWE-accredited program

-• Field Requirements: 3,000 hours of supervised professional experience
+• Field Requirements: 3,000 hours of supervised professional experience over a minimum of 24 months

-• Exams: ASWB clinical exam
+• Exams: ASWB Clinical exam

 Learn more about online clinical MSW programs.